Soccer Rookie Prospecting Has Changed

 The intention of this article is not to tell you who to collect.
 It is more meant to prevent you from getting caught up in the hype that always happens soon after the release of a product and to make you think before you blindly buy.
 I believe that a lot of premature hype comes from breakers who are looking for rookies to pump to inflate prices.
 Most don’t even know what they are talking about when to comes to soccer, but that doesn’t stop customers who trust them from listening.
 There is a big problem in this hobby of people thinking that other breakers or influencers are giving them info to help them.
 What they are really doing is giving you info so that they can profit off of you.
 I consider myself a decent soccer prospector which is why I put out my rookie reviews like the 2021-22 Topps Champions League Rookie Review.
 You will notice I don’t put out a list in order of who to buy.
 I just want people to be aware of what a player has done so far and what could help their prices go up in the future.
 You must also consider what you are trying to accomplish with prospecting.
 I would say 90% of the people that read this are in for a flip in less than a year.
 If that is the goal your mindset will be different than those looking to find the next Mbappe or Haaland.

-*All Search on eBay links go to Ebay
+*All Search on eBay links are Ebay affiliate links

 If you have any general questions just shoot a DM on Twitter @SoccerCardsHQ or IG @SoccerCardsHQ.
 Don’t ask me who you should buy as I don’t give that type of advice.
 You can join the FaceBook Groupp and ask others what they think.
 They will be happy to tell you.
 Just know they already have that player’s cards.